SeedDMS/go-cupsbackend/README.md

 to your `/etc/apparmor.d/usr.sbin.cupsd`.
 There are already similar lines, but none of them allows read access on `/proc/<number>/cgroup`

-## Debuging
+## Debugging

-This cups backend logs many usefull information to the sys logger.
-If the log level is set to `debug` it will also log the environment variables, which contain most of the revelant data for the backend.
+This cups backend logs many useful information to the sys logger.
+If the log level is set to `debug` it will also log the environment variables, which contain most of the relevant data for the backend.
 On recent debian systems (>= 12) just run

      journalctl -f -u cups